opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

  (c) that the defendant’s enrichment is “unjust”.

-274    In _Wee Chiaw Sek Anna v Ng Li-Ann (sole executrix of the estate of Ng Hock Seng, deceased) and another_ [2013] 3 SLR 801 (“ _Anna Wee_ ”), the Court of Appeal clarified (at [134]–[137]) that a claimant must point to a recognised unjust factor underlying the claim in unjust enrichment.
+274    In _Wee Chiaw Sek Anna v Ng Li-Ann (sole executrix of the estate of Ng Hock Seng, deceased) and another_ <span class="citation">[2013] 3 SLR 801</span> (“ _Anna Wee_ ”), the Court of Appeal clarified (at [134]–[137]) that a claimant must point to a recognised unjust factor underlying the claim in unjust enrichment.
 The list of recognised factors has been catalogued in academic treatises and was referred to by the Court of Appeal in _Anna Wee_ (at [132]–[133]).
 The Court of Appeal referred to the following summary by Prof Andrew Burrows in Prof Burrows, _The Law of Restitution_ (Oxford University Press, 3rd Ed, 2011) as follows (at p 86):

  As regards the cause of action of unjust enrichment, the main unjust factors can be listed as follows: mistake, duress, undue influence, exploitation of weakness, human incapacity, failure of consideration, ignorance, legal compulsion, necessity, illegality and public authority ultra vires exaction and payment.